rjvim/rjvim.github.io/apps/web/app/(home)/blog/[[...slug]]/(components)/README.md

 import { PostCard as DefaultPostCard } from './post-card';
 import { CustomPostCard } from './custom-post-card';

+// Registry configuration
+type ComponentRegistry = {
+  PostCard: typeof DefaultPostCard;
+};

+// Default registry
+const defaultRegistry: ComponentRegistry = {
+  PostCard: DefaultPostCard,
+};

+// Custom registry - this is what you would modify to override components const customRegistry: ComponentRegistry = {
+  // Uncomment the line below to use the custom post card
+  PostCard: CustomPostCard,
+  ...defaultRegistry,
+};

-// Use the custom component instead of the default export const PostCard = CustomPostCard;
+// Export the components from the registry export const PostCard = customRegistry.PostCard;
 ```

 ### 3. That's it!